-The Company has made available a 2016 PFIC Annual Information Statement on its website for its shareholders.
+The Company has made available a 2017 and 2016 PFIC Annual Information Statement on its website for its shareholders.

-Sponsored Research Agreements
+Research Agreements

-The Company has engaged several research institutions to identify new delivery strategies and applications of the CRISPR/Cas9 technology.
-As a result of these efforts, the Company sponsored five research programs during 2016, with two of these programs continuing through 2018.
-In association with these agreements, the Company has committed to making payments for related research and development services of \$0.7 million, and \$0.1 million in 2017 and 2018, respectively.
+The Company has engaged several research institutions and companies to identify new delivery strategies and applications of the CRISPR/Cas9 technology.
+As a result of these efforts, the Company sponsored research programs during 2017.
+In association with these agreements, the Company has committed to making payments for related research and development services of \$0.3 million, and \$0.1 million in 2018 and 2019, respectively.